leoemaxie/alx-system_engineering-devops/README.md

 * Processes and Signals: Processes and signals in bash.
 This is housed in [0x05-processes_and_signals](/0x05-processes_and_signals) directory.

 * Regular Expression: Regular expression and pattern matching in ruby.
 This is housed in [0x06-regular_expressions](/0x06-regular_expressions) directory.

+* Networking Basics #0: Networking Part 1.
+A theoretical introduction to Networking.
+This is housed in [0x07-networking_basics](/0x07-networking_basics) directory.

+* Networking Basics #1: Networking Part 2.
+An hands-on practical introduction to Networking using commandline tools and programs in Linux.
+This is housed in [0x08-networking_basics_2](/0x08-networking_basics_2) directory.